Montana-Media-Arts/webDesignFall2024/_docs/topic-09/05-selectors/01-page.md

 <div class="divider-heading"></div>

 There are multiple ways of selecting elements from an HTML page.
-This allows developers to use _general selectors_ when a rule should apply to many elements, and _specific selectors_ when a rule should only apply to a few or one element.
+This allows developers to use _general selectors_ when a rule should apply to many elements and _specific selectors_ when a rule should only apply to a few or one element.

-The **universal selector** is used to style _every_ element on a page.
-The universal selector is the star (`*`).
+The **universal selector**, the star (`*`), is used to style _every_ element on a page.
 The star is often used in computer science to mean "all."

 <div class="codepen-embed">